 For the past 15 years, Rip has played a key role in project development in the areas of disaster response, renewable energy, power generation/transmission, as well as large municipal infrastructure projects.
-He has worked on consecutive FEMA funded disaster response events starting with Hurricanes Gustav and Ike, as well as infrastructure development projects in Louisiana and the surrounding states.
-This led to partnering with a prime contractor during the BP Oil Spill where over 800 company workers were deployed to monitor the clean-up efforts.
+He worked on consecutive FEMA funded disaster response events starting with Hurricanes Gustav and Ike, municipal infrastructure projects and partnered with a prime contractor during the BP Oil Spill where over 800 company workers were deployed to monitor the clean-up efforts.
 Working closely with principals of the prime contractor positioned him to participate in the formation of SGI Global Holdings and going forward to play a principal role in identifying, developing, negotiating and implementing a multitude of opportunities in the Horn of Africa and throughout Eastern Africa.

-As a result, SGI Global Holdings has binding government executed concession agreements in the sectors of Infrastructure Development, Energy Production / Transmission, Municipal Water Treatment /Distribution, Timber, and Agriculture.
-Additionally, Rip, through The Rockwell Group, is currently contracted by Black Rhino, a Blackstone portfolio company, which was building an 800 km finished fuel pipeline from the coast of Africa to Ethiopia.
+SGI Global Holdings has binding government executed concession agreements in the sectors of Infrastructure Development, Energy Production / Transmission, Municipal Water Treatment /Distribution, Timber, and Agriculture.
+Additionally, Rip, through The Rockwell Group, was contracted by Black Rhino, a Blackstone portfolio company, which was building an 800 km finished fuel pipeline from the coast of Africa to Ethiopia.
 Specifically, he advocated on Black Rhino’s behalf to the DoD, US Navy and the DLA as it related to building a finished fuel spur from the receipt terminal and tank farm to Camp Lemonnier, Djibouti (a 5,000 person US military base on the continent of Africa).
 In this capacity he handled all aspects of the pipeline project related to interaction with relevant government agencies in the greater Washington, D.C. area, as well as identifying and negotiating supply contracts with US based companies vying to deliver finished fuel to the pipeline.